OldHungarian/old-hungarian-font/README.md

 To build, simply open up the font file in FontForge and export it into your faviourite font type.
 Binaries are also available from [oldhungarian.eu](oldhungarian.eu)

+Note that when generating .ttf files in FontForge, for compatiblity reason please enable only the following options:

+* TrueType Hints
+* PS Glyph names
+* OpenType

+Do not use Apple as output as it doesn't support the ligatures properly

 Supported glyphs
 ================